owntracks/booklet/docs/features/ios.md

 The locations of yourself, your friends and of the waypoints you set are displayed on the map.
 The inner area of the circle either shows a picture of yourself / your friend or the Tracker ID (tid) which is usually 2 characters and defaults to the last two characters of the publish topic.

-A red, yellow rimmed tachometer indicating the velocity (speed) at the reported location starts at at the 6 o'clock position and works clockwise.
-It uses a logarithmic scale to show slow speeds as good as high speeds.
-The 9 o'clock position indicates a speed of 30 km/h, the 12 o'clock posistion a speed of 100 km/h.
-3 o'clock means 180 km/h.
+A red, yellow rimmed tachometer indicating the velocity (speed) at the reported location starts at at the 7 o'clock position and works clockwise.
+It uses a linear scale and it is limited to 260 km/h shown at 5 o`clock position.
+The 12 o'clock posistion indicates a speed of 130 km/h.

 A small blue, yellow rimmed semicircle at the perimeter indicates the course over ground (direction of movement)  with the 12 o'clock position meaning North.